 Since weather can change quickly, it’s always a good idea to call ahead and make sure the leasing agent will still be on site.
 Ask if an appointment is needed.

-Your winter apartment hunt can be far more productive than during the most popular months between May and September.
+Your winter apartment tour can be far more productive than during the most popular months between May and September.
 Follow these tips and you’ll find yourself moving into your dream apartment soon.